deta/cloud-docs/docs/micros/run.md

 Actions help you run different functions based on an `action` that you define for the function.

-The `action` defaults to am empty string if not provided
+The `action` defaults to an empty string if not provided.

 <Tabs
     defaultValue="js"